 After leaving the state department, Mrs Clinton continued to make public appearances and speeches on a limited schedule, ramping up for the publication for her second memoir, Hard Choices, which described her time as secretary of state.

-Shortly before Mrs Clinton's announcement of her candidacy, there were accusations that she may have breached federal rules during her time as secretary of state by using a private email account for official business.
+Shortly before Mrs Clinton's announcement of her candidacy, there were accusations that she may have breached federal rules during her time as secretary of state by using a private email account for official business, including potential sensitive information.

 She said that she used the personal email as she "thought using one device would be simpler".
 She has handed over 30,490 emails from the account to the State Department that her lawyers deemed "federal records".

 Over the course of 2015, the state department has released thousands of the emails in question.

 She initially led polls in the key early nominating states of Iowa and New Hampshire but now faces a strong challenge from Vermont Senator Bernie Sanders.

 He is running to the left of Mrs Clinton on many issues and has gained in popularity in both states.